JDStraughan/jdstraughan.github.io/_posts/2015-05-23-its-a-great-big-beautiful-tomorrowland.md

 My favorite part of the movie is the optimism of a brighter future.
 On every visit to Walt Disney World there are two attractions I must ride: _The Carousel of Progress_ and [_Spaceship Earth_](http://en.wikipedia.org/wiki/Spaceship_Earth_(Epcot)).
 Both of these rides leave me feeling with unbelievable optimism in my fellow man, and the wonderments that our progress has created.

-Like those rides, this movie leaves dystopia behind and greets us with the warm embrace of the feature.
+Like those rides, this movie leaves dystopia behind and greets us with the warm embrace of the future.
 Don't get left behind, they saved a seat just for you.